veritone/aiwarejs-vanilla-boilerplate/README.md

 ### A simple way to get started using aiware.js with vanilla javascript.

 To reach out the full documentation visit [the official docs](https://docs.veritone.com/#/sdk/initialize-the-sdk).
+Also, see the changelog [here](https://github.com/veritone/aiware-apps/releases).

 <br />